SBA Certification – 8a Net Worth Requirements

 Fair market value of assets includes the value of your company and the value of the primary residence but excludes retirement accounts.

-Exclusions from Net Worth Requirements: When determining net worth, the SBA does not include your interest in the company, the equity in your primary personal residence, or the value of any official retirement accounts.
+SBA Certification and Exclusions from Net Worth Requirements: When determining net worth, the SBA does not include your interest in the company, the equity in your primary personal residence, or the value of any official retirement accounts.

 If you find that the SBA miscalculates your net worth, and denies your 8a certification application, you will want to do more than just make the allegation.
 Instead, you will want to articulate the particular error(s) and submit a request for consideration on the issue.

-You should have a CPA that understands the rules to make a detailed report as to why the new worth calculation is in error.
+You should have a CPA that understands the rules to make a detailed report as to why the net worth calculation is in error.
 See Matter of Ironwood Commercial Builders, Inc., SBA No. BDPE-532 (2014) for tips on home loans, second mortgages, etc.

 See Information About Complying With SBA 8a Program Annual Requirements.